Is The Twin Paradox Still a Paradox?

 This is the solution to the Twin Paradox.

-The twin that experiences a change in acceleration, within its own frame of reference, is the one that experiences relative speed.
-And so will be the one that experiences time dilation.
+The twin who experiences changes in acceleration within their own frame of reference is the one who is truly moving and, as a result, will be the one to experience time dilation.

-But how can each twin do an experiment to see if she is the one moving?
+But how can each twin conduct an experiment or measurement to determine if she is the one moving?

 Easy, look at a cup of water: